 The Fund has participated in the New Arrangements to Borrow (NAB), a standby credit facility provided to the International Monetary Fund (IMF) for the purpose of managing instability in the international monetary system.
 The facility is subject to periodic review and renewal.
-As at 31 December 2019, the Fund had an undertaking under the NAB to lend foreign currencies to the IMF up to HK\$3,672 million equivalent (2018: HK\$3,702 million equivalent), in the form of a loan bearing prevailing market interest rates.
-The outstanding principal due from the IMF under the NAB amounted to HK\$239 million equivalent with a repayment term of five years (2018: HK\$314 million equivalent) (note 16).
+As at 31 December 2020, the Fund had an undertaking under the NAB to lend foreign currencies to the IMF up to HK\$3,809 million equivalent (2019: HK\$3,672 million equivalent), in the form of a loan bearing prevailing market interest rates.
+The outstanding principal due from the IMF under the NAB amounted to HK\$164 million equivalent (2019: HK\$239 million equivalent) (note 16).